Mark Ryan (actor): 2000s–2010s

 In 2003, Ryan worked as a swordmaster and fight director on the film King Arthur directed by Antoine Fuqua.
 His duties included consulting with the director and writer regarding designing all aspects of the knights fighting styles, training all the principal actors including Keira Knightley, Clive Owen and Stellan Skarsgård, planning and choreographing their action.

 In 2000, Ryan played U.S. theatres with original Monty Python member Eric Idle, performing comedy roles in Eric Idle Exploits Monty Python at venues including New York's Carnegie Hall and the Hollywood Bowl.
 The team later recorded the show exclusively for the Comedy Channel.
 He then went on to play John Dickinson in the Los Angeles stage production of 1776 directed by Gordon Hunt.

 Ryan began working on the 2007 film Transformers during filming as the on-set voice of several different robots.
 This work continued throughout filming and into editing, before the actual casting of voice-over talent.
 He was then cast as the voice of the character Bumblebee.
 Ryan also voices Ironhide and Hoist for the Activision video game based on the film.
 When Ryan was in the studio recording his lines for the actors on set, Michael Bay used the lines Ryan recorded for Bumblebee in the film.
-But Ryan didn't know that it would be used, and if so he said he would have used a different younger voice.
+But Ryan didn't know that it would be used, and he said that if he had, he would have used a different, younger voice.

 He returned to voice Bumblebee as well as Jetfire for the sequel Transformers: Revenge of the Fallen and the Activision Game based on the film.
 In early 2009, Ryan continued voice work on Transformers: Revenge of the Fallen working directly with Michael Bay and Alex Kurtzman almost right up to the release of the film.

 2010s–present

 In May 2010 Ryan returned to work on Transformers: Dark of the Moon, once again as Bumblebee.
-Work on this third Michael Bay Blockbuster continued at locations across the US and also at Kennedy Space Center - Cape Canaveral, Florida.
-The film was shot in 3D with post production voice-work carrying on into the spring of 2011.
+Work on this third Michael Bay blockbuster continued at locations across the US and also at Kennedy Space Center - Cape Canaveral, Florida.
+The film was shot in 3D with post-production voice-work carrying on into the spring of 2011.
 Ryan also completed Bumblebee lines for the Universal Studios theme park ride based on the films in the autumn of 2011.

-In July 2013 Ryan again joined the Transformers franchise, voicing Bumblebee and Lockdown in the fourth installment, Transformers: Age of Extinction.
+In July 2013 Ryan again joined the Transformers franchise, voicing Lockdown in the fourth installment, Transformers: Age of Extinction.
 In 2014 the film broke worldwide records earning over $1.08 billion in box office receipts.
 Ryan was nominated in 2015 for the award for best vocal performance in a supporting role in a feature film by Behind The Voice Actors.
 The character of Lockdown has resonated widely within the Transformers community: